abpframework/abp/docs/en/CurrentUser.md

 ### Changing the Current Principle

-Current principle is not something you want to set/change, except some advanced scenarios.
+Current principle is not something you want to set or change, except at some advanced scenarios.
 If you need it, use the `Change` method of the `ICurrentPrincipalAccessor`.
 It takes a `ClaimsPrinciple` object and makes it "current" for a scope.

 Example: